ThaddeusTreloar/quiver/README.md

 ```
 After implementing such interfaces 'ConcertTIX' would then have robust interoperability with all relevant services on the user's device.
 It's hard to understate how powerful this integration would be.

+## More information
+This is only a snippet of what is planned, but we hope that this could even reduce the need to access websites to do things such as manage utilities as well as improve existing apps through service composition.
+Any help would be much appreciated.
+In terms of development this is far too much for one or two people to accomplish and hopefully we can attract enough attention to build a community around making this possible.
+Feel free to send an email to thaddeus.treloar@protonmail.com if you have any queries or ideas about this project.